 Michael joined Watsi on September 22nd, 2015.
 Two years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,700 miles to support Gideon, a sweet 4-year-old from Tanzania, to fund life-changing surgery on his legs.
+Michael's most recent donation traveled 8,500 miles to support John, a hardworking 22-year-old from Kenya, to fund a craniotomy heal a hematoma.

 Michael has funded healthcare for 70 patients in 8 countries.